jagoda/sonar/README.md

 Similarly, Sonar will automatically parse JSON responses to objects and will gather all other responses into the `body` attribute as text.

+## Added Perks

+When run with [Cover][6], Sonar will add the ability to include coverage reports of your front-end code right along side your backend code.
+There's nothing to do other than invoke your test cases with [Cover][6].

 ## Usage Details

 ### sonar(application, [options])